The Ill Effects of Cardio Queen Syndrome

 Nothing is more aggravating than putting all your time and effort into something that takes you nowhere.
 Her fat loss results stalled dead in its tracks and even seemed to reverse.
-How could something once so productive now be destroying her weight loss efforts?
-What may surprise you is that excess cardio can be counterproductive.
+How could something once so productive now be destroying her weight-loss efforts?
+What may surprise you is that doing excess cardio can be counterproductive.
 Any cardio or weight training session lasting over a continuous hour does more harm than good.

 Keep Cardio Productive